sckv/typed-bus/README.md

   consumer!: Consumer;
   kafka!: Kafka;

+  // those are the default values for the transport class
+  // as kafka is an async transport, we can omit this exact definitions ready = false;
+  waitForReady = true;

   async _startAsyncTransport(): Promise<void> {
-    // we start all the kafka connections

-    this.kafka = new Kafka({
+    // we start all the kafka connections this.kafka = new Kafka({
       clientId: 'my-app',
       brokers: ['kafka1:9092', 'kafka2:9092'],